Raphael-Hemme/personal-site/src/assets/blog-posts/p7ameh0fjs4hu90xhcobr511pvttq1.md

 Retrospectively, I could have become more suspicious of the fact that I might be reassigning new values to the original arrays when presented with that 8 at the start of at least one number, since part of the operation in the Luhn algorithm is multiplying every second digit by two (starting from the end) and a 4 was, of course, present at the zero index of at least one number.
 But that did not occur to me in time...
 Too bad.

 But I will remember: JavaScript arrays don't like copycats and if they can, they will take all the names for all the fames.

+Update 19.12.2021: There are other ways of copying a JS array.
+The easies alternative to the `array.map()` method is probably the `array.slice()` method without prividing arguments.